 What Is The Difference Between Abuse and Addiction?

-Many times, people switch drug abuse and drug addiction with each other.
-However, they mean different things and one should not replace the other.
-Someone can be a drug abuser but not be addicted to it.
+Many times, use the terms drug abuse and drug addiction interchangeably.
+However, they mean different things, and one should not replace the other.
+Someone can be a drug abuser but not be an addict.

 Drug abuse, also called misuse, is: